COSC3020/tsp-comparison-JamesOzzyburn-1/README.md

 ## Held Karp vs Local Search Graph
 ### Blue line is Held Karp and the red line is Local Search
 ![Held Karp vs Local Search Graph](https://github.com/COSC3020/tsp-comparison-JamesOzzyburn-1/blob/main/TSP%20Held%20Karp%20vs%20TSP%20Local%20Search.png?raw=true)

+### Analysis
+The main difference in the algorithms is that Held Karp will always find the best solution whereas Local Search finds a pretty good solution but not the best.
+So in terms of usefulness it would really depend on your use case as if all you're looking for is good enough then local search is just fine for what you need.
+However if you are looking to squeeze out as much as you can then use Held Karp but then you will have to wait a very long time for anything with a good size.
+The reason that the Held Karp paths are shorter than Local Search is due to Held Karp finding the optimum solution whereas Local Search finds close to it.